← Back to Blog

 Paprika Recipe Manager

 Paprika is one of the OGs.
 It's been around forever, and it's a solid app.
 But the pricing model is from another era.
-It's $4.99 on iPhone.
-Another $4.99 on iPad.
-Another $4.99 on Mac.
-Want it on all your devices?
-That's $15 to $35 depending on how many Apple products you own.
+It's a one-time purchase of about $5 on iOS (iPhone and iPad) — and then about $20 again if you want it on your Mac, so roughly $25 to own it across your Apple devices.
 And there's no free tier — you're paying before you save a single recipe.

-For what it is, Paprika does the job.
-But the per-device pricing feels like buying a cookbook and then being told you need to buy it again for your kitchen, your living room, and your bedroom.
+For what it is, Paprika does the job, and we go deeper on it in our full Aldenté vs Paprika comparison.
+But the per-platform pricing feels like buying a cookbook and then being told you need to buy it again for your kitchen, your living room, and your bedroom.

 Pestle